Tech Career PathHow to Start Programming from Scratch in 2026: A Complete Roadmap

 If your dream is building mobile apps, choose Swift for iPhone apps or Kotlin for Android apps.
 Both are modern, enjoyable languages to write in, though they are less versatile than Python and JavaScript.

 Do not waste weeks comparing languages.
 Choose Python if you are interested in AI and data, or JavaScript if you want to build websites.
-If you want a deeper comparison, read Best Programming Languages in 2026.
 Then start immediately.
 You can always learn a second language later.

 This is a realistic, proven plan that takes you from absolute zero to a level where you can land your first job or freelance opportunity.
 The foundation is consistency — one hour a day is better than 10 hours in one day followed by a break.